Planning Modular Wastewater Treatment

 • Population grew fastest in Florida (2.04 percent)….”

 For developers and municipalities alike, wastewater treatment is no longer just an engineering problem.
-Instead it has also become a planning, financing, and scheduling problem.
-At the same time, engineers are being asked to design systems that can move quickly today while still making sense five, ten, or twenty years from now.
+Instead, it has also become a planning, financing, and scheduling problem.
+At the same time, engineers need to design systems that can move quickly today while still making sense five, ten, or twenty years from now.

 Modular wastewater treatment systems, like those manufactured by Flowpoint, have become an increasingly practical option for meeting these shared goals.
 When planned and specified thoughtfully, modular wastewater treatment solutions allow communities to grow in phases, reduce upfront capital exposure, and avoid the “build it all now” trap that often strains budgets and operations.